 - We Need More Women in Political Office

 The key to strengthening and increasing women’s representation in American government is to get younger women engaged in politics and elected to office earlier in life.
 Women make up only a small fraction of elected officials in America.
 And of that number, only a tiny fraction of them are in leadership positions in politics.
-The statistics are shocking – in 2010, only 17% of Congress and 23% of state legislatures are women.
-America is far below most countries in the world in terms of women’s political representation.
-In fact, we are 83rd out of 189 nations around the world with elected governments.
+The statistics are shocking – in 2015, only 19% of Congress and 23% of state legislatures are women.
+America is far below most peer countries in the world in terms of women’s political representation.
+In fact, we are 76th out of 189 nations around the world with elected governments.

 - Leadership Positions Come From Experience & Tenure

 We must encourage young women to run for office, so that they can establish the tenure necessary to rise to political leadership positions.
 Political systems reward seniority with leadership positions as tenure in office confers credibility.
 Men outnumber women in these roles by significant margins.
-In the 110th Congress, we had a record number of women chairing committees, but that record is still only six chairs, out of roughly 40 committees.
+In the 114th Congress, a woman chairs exactly one committee in each chamber (House list, Senate list).
 As the pipeline to political power begins early in life – 12 of the last 19 Presidents started their political careers before they were 35 years old, women often handicap themselves by not considering a run for office until much later in life than their male counterparts.

 - Planting the Seed Early Encourages Women to Run